 In recent years, with a large amount of digitized data, and the demand for sharing and exchanging of data is high because it is essential to get the useful and previously unknown information.
 Many data mining exist and they require exchange of some or all of the useful information, but this research will be focus on medical or healthcare data.
 Studies have shown that a more convincing diagnosis can be obtained when the data is analyzed by different expert groups.
 This prompted the need for the sharing of sensitive information since data can be stored electronically and access remotely [2].

 However, protecting the privacy and security of these data remain major barriers during this process.
-Since medical records are often related to related t the confidential data obtained from patient and the physician may consider other data useful which are obtained via data sharing, and business entities [5], [17].
+Since medical records are often related to related the confidential data obtained from patient and the physician may consider other data useful which are obtained via data sharing, and business entities [5], [17].
 Medical data mining also has some unique features which should be put into consideration such as its heterogeneity, ethical issues, legal and social issues [1].

 1.2 MACHINE LEARNING